1890 Institution Teaching, Research, and Extension Capacity Building Grants Program

 The program goals are:

-- To advance the cultural diversity of the food, agriculture, natural resources, and human (FANH) sciences workforce by attracting and educating more students from underrepresented groups
+- To advance the cultural diversity of the food and agricultural sciences workforce by attracting and educating more students from underrepresented groups

 - To strengthen linkages among the 1890 institutions, other colleges and universities, USDA, other federal agencies, and private industry

-- To enhance and strengthen the quality of teaching/education, research, and extension programs at 1890 institutions to more readily establish them as full partners in the U.S. FANH sciences higher education system
+- To enhance and strengthen the quality of teaching/education, research, and extension programs at 1890 institutions to more readily establish them as full partners in the U.S. food and agricultural sciences higher education system

 Priority areas include: